Azure/azure-quickstart-templates/101-Windows-Java-ZuluOpenJDK/README.md

 Choices for the Zulu OpenJDK JVM are the JDK or JRE for the latest release of Java 7, 8, 11, or 13.<br/>
 The default is the Zulu Java 8 JDK.

-The VM is deployed in the resource group location using the latest patched version of Windows 2019-Datacenter using a Standard_D2s_v3 size VM as the default value.
+The VM is deployed in the resource group location by default using the latest patched version of Windows 2019-Datacenter and a Standard_D2s_v3 size VM as the default value.

 The Zulu installation script is pulled from https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/101-Windows-Java-ZuluOpenJDK/scripts/zulu-install.sh